Skip to contents

 3. A name for the domain of information the dataframe is representative of (string)

-4. The type of variable stored in the dataframe (options are continuous, discrete, ordinal, categorical, and mixed)
+4. The type of feature stored in the dataframe (options are continuous, discrete, ordinal, categorical, and mixed)

 Finally, there’s an argument for the uid (the column name that currently uniquely identifies all the subjects in your data).